College of Liberal Arts & Sciences

 College Honors

-A student who performs superlatively in course work in the college will be awarded a bachelor’s degree accompanied by the statement “with distinction”.
-To be eligible for graduation with distinction, a CLAS major must have earned a minimum of 45 CU Denver credit hours with standard grades (including failed pass/fail attempts) with a CLAS GPA of at least 3.750.
-If the student does not qualify using that metric, the first 24 credit hours a student completed at any university, including any CU institution, will be excluded from the calculation, to see if they meet the metric with those grades removed.
+A student who performs superlatively in course work in the college will be awarded a bachelor’s degree accompanied by the statement “with distinction.”
+To be eligible for graduation with distinction, a CLAS major must 1) complete a minimum of 45 CU Denver credits with standard grades and 2) achieve a cumulative CLAS GPA of at least 3.750.

-Departments in the college offer programs through which students can qualify for Latin honors: cum laude, magna cum laude or summa cum laude.
-Determination of the level of honors is made by the department.
-Detailed information can be obtained from the individual departments.
+In recognition of a student’s academic achievement within their academic program, majors in the College set criteria through which students can qualify for Latin Honors: cum laude (with honor), magna cum laude (with great honor), and summa cum laude (with highest honor).
+Eligibility criteria for each level of honors is set by the major.
+Detailed information can be obtained from the major department or program.

 Dean's List